KalmykAlex/GPS-Tracker/README.md

 ### Implementation Details

-#### Crontab and Launcher.sh
+#### RC.local and Launcher.sh

-At boot time a crontab is configured to stard a _launcher.sh_ script that will in turn start our python scripts.
-To setup the crontab simply type the following commands:
+At boot time a rc.local is configured to stard a _launcher.sh_ script that will in turn start our python scripts.
+To setup /etc/rc.local simply add the following line to the end of the file followed by _exit 0_:

-    sudo crontab -e

-And after the crontab file openes add a line at the bottom:

-    #Crontab file
-    @reboot sh /path/to/laucher.sh > /path/to/logs/folder/crontab.log 2>&1
+    /path/to/bash/script/launcher.sh
+    exit 0

 Make sure _launcher.sh_ has execute rights and reboot your Raspberry.
 Now the _launcher.sh_ script should start automatically.
-Check the _crontab.log_ for possible errors.

 #### Time Update script